Updated: January 30, 2026

 How to finance your real estate purchase in Porto?

 You can finance your property purchase with a Portuguese mortgage, which you can acquire from a bank or a mortgage broker.
 Some international banks, especially those with branches in Portugal, may offer mortgages to foreign buyers.
+We recommend exploring your financing options as early as possible.

 Required documents